 Typical Income and Expenditure Account and Balance Sheet formats look like the below screenshot.

-In this article, we discuss Income and Expenditure Account and Balance Sheet format in Excel.
+In this article, we discuss Income and Expenditure Accounts and Balance Sheet format in Excel.

 What Is an Income and Expenditure Account?